A dedicated guide for Veterinary Nurses and the clinical team

 Mixed-audience content

-These particular sessions are designed to be relevant and valuable to both Vets and Nurses.
-Many of them offer shared insights and collaborative approaches that support whole‑team learning.
-This is often where nurses gain some of the most transferable, practice‑wide skills.
+All sessions in the programme are open to all.
+Whilst many may have a nurse-focus, and others viewed through the vet-lens, the content is designed to be relevant and valuable to all.
+Offering shared insights and collaborative approaches that support whole-team learning.
+This is often where nurses gain some of the most transferable, practice-wide skills.
+If something interests you, please go ahead and add it to your schedule, you won’t be out of place.